wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/12-Cron/02-Scheduling-WP-Cron-events.md

 ## Creating the action and callback to execute

-In WordPress, any action hook can be scheduled as a WP-Cron event.
+In order to trigger a scheduled event, WP-Cron performs a similar function to the WordPress `do_action` function, but it's specifically for WP-Cron events.

-To set up an action hook to be scheduled you use the same `add_action` function you would use to hook into any existing action.
+So to start, you set up an action hook callback to be scheduled by using the same `add_action` function you would use to hook into any existing action.

 ```php
 add_action('wp_learn_trigger_event', 'wp_learn_trigger_event_callback');